top of page

 Learn more about your role as a non-Indigenous learner.

-All of our Indigenous language courses are currently closed.
 Sign up for our Newsletter for updates about future Indigenous language learning opportunities!

 Outdoor-Learning-Banner-Natural-Curiosity-2024-1-1-1.jpg